Maisa Abd Elhadi: Film

-Also in 2020 Abd Elhadi appeared in the romantic drama film Gaza Mon Amour, which premiered at the Venice Film Festival and received critical praise and several awards.
+In 2020 Abd Elhadi appeared in the romantic drama film Gaza mon amour, which premiered at the Venice Film Festival and received critical praise and several awards.

 Abd Elhadi again worked with director Hany Abu-Assad in 2021, appearing in the lead role in the film Huda's Salon.
 A political thriller set in the Israeli occupied West Bank, it follows the story of young mother Reem, portrayed by Abd Elhadi, who falls victim to a collaborator of the Israelis who drugs women in hair-salons and undresses and photographs them to blackmail them for information to pass along to the Israelis.
 The story is based on real events.
+In 2021, Entertainment Weekly described Abd Elhadi's performance in Huda's Salon as a "master class" and included her performance among its "five must-see performances" at the Toronto International Film Festival, alongside leading international actors.

+Television

+Abd Elhadi appeared in the 2011 TV show Downtown Precinct and Sirens (2014).
+In 2017 she appeared in the British drama series The State, for Channel 4.